Risshhiii18/FancodeBookStore/DOCUMENT.md

 	  }
 	}

-3) before we add or remove product from the cart we need an empty cart for the guest by following mutation it will be created mutation {
+3) before we add or remove the product from the cart we need an empty cart for the guest by the following mutation it will be created mutation {
 	  createEmptyCart
 	}

-4) passing the cart id in the following mutation we can add the product to the cart also we have to pass the qty and sku for adding the product to cart mutation {
+4) passing the cart id in the following mutation we can add the product to the cart also we have to pass the qty and sku for adding the product to the cart mutation {
 	  addSimpleProductsToCart(
 	    input: {